julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 Below is a **documented list of herbs** where male restriction appears repeatedly across sources.

 ---
+## Important Clarification

+Men were **not forbidden from herbs because they were men**.

+They were restricted because:
+- reproductive harm affected the whole community
+- toxicity required discipline
+- ritual imbalance was feared more than ignorance

+This is not ideology.
+It is **risk management**.

+---

 ## When Men Were the Forbidden Ones

 Contrary to modern assumptions, **men were often restricted from powerful plants**.